chevere/docs/components/Message.md

 # Message

-The Message component allows to create messages with rich formatting support for console, HTML and plain text.
+The [Message](../reference/Chevere/Components/Message/Message.md) component allows to create messages with rich formatting support for console, HTML and plain text.

-[MessageInterface](../reference/Chevere/Interfaces/Message/MessageInterface.md) describe the interface for a component in charge of providing a common message standard for system messages.

 ## Creating a Message